Matthew is the head of our Real Estate Dispute Resolution Practice.

 - UBS in its recently concluded and entirely successful heavily contested multi-party Court claim for the recovery of lender debt from Vijay Mallya (Bankrupt) by enforcement against a fixed charge in UBS's favour held over residential property in London.
 The amounts recovered exceeded £23 million and included all of UBS's legal costs

-- The Board of Trustees of The Tate Gallery in its continuing high profile dispute concerning private nuisance and human rights brought by several residents of the Neo Bankside development.
-The matter is currently remitted to the High Court.
+- The Board of Trustees of The Tate Gallery in its high profile dispute concerning private nuisance and human rights brought by several residents of the Neo Bankside development

 - the owner and developer of Ludgate House, London, in relation to on the high-profile Court of Appeal and Upper Tribunal business rates litigation in respect of the validity of property guardianship as a mitigation tool (including a claim for judicial review), with millions of pounds at stake